 Oh, wow, I didn’t know this!
 That’s terrible…

 Yes, it is and I didn’t know either… So when it comes to my photos I can say that I care a lot about every person in front of my camera and I treat them with respect.
 I always tell them that we’re only going to shoot what they feel comfortable with.
 To me, it’s the most important thing.

 Sounds beautiful and I’m sure it’s a great gift to have this aura and the ability to create such a safe space where people can open up.
-I really loved to talk to you about all the topics that you brought up.
+I really loved talking to you about all the topics that you brought up.
 Thank you, Araí, for sharing your thoughts and experiences with me.

 Thank you too!